ee538/fall24-project-niveditha-7/REPORT.md

    - If they share the same component, a path exists; otherwise, it does not.

 4. **Interactive Path Query**:
-   - Allows users to input:
+   - Requires the user to input:
      - Start location.
      - Destination.
      - Gas tank size.